 Table tennis players can spend silly amounts of money on table tennis equipment.
 I play with JOOLA Dynaryz AGR rubbers, which aren’t cheap.
-When I buy new rubbers, it will cost over £100.
+When I buy a new pair of rubbers, it will cost over £100.

 Ouch.